 Here two Philips machines are both running loops.
 Note the small pieces of tape, ready to be re-edited into the loop if required.

 Delia in a classic pose, with the rack of Jason oscillators to the right and a large-screen oscilloscope.
-The device to the rear is a BBC 'PA Stabiliser', actually an electronic phase shifter for reducing howl-round in public address systems, but also useful for special effects.
+The device to the rear is a BBC 'PA Stabiliser', useful for special effects.

 Delia Derbyshire in Room 12, along with her full panoply of equipment.